 Education and Experience in Personal Injury Law

-Fred graduated in 1984 from the University of Pennsylvania and from Temple University School of Law in 1987.
+Fred earned his undergraduate degree from the University of Pennsylvania in 1984 and his law degree from Temple University School of Law in 1987.

 • Temple University School of Law